2dof/esp_control/src/thermocouples/README.md

  details: [benchmark.txt](https://github.com/2dof/esp_control/blob/main/src/thermocouples/benchmark.txt)

- Calculations speed based on lookups can be improve if we limit the scope of table search if we will use returned index from previous calculation and use to limit search bonduary:
+ Calculations speed based on lookups can be improved if we limit the scope of table search using returned index from previous calculation and use to limit search bonduary.

  ```python
  lo = 0